SALMON-A-RAMA Rules **UNDER REVIEW**

 A kayak angler possessing both a boat division AND a kayak division ticket may enter their fish in either the kayak or boat division, but not both.
 The angler must decide which division to enter the fish into prior to weighing in the fish.

-Kayak division participants are eligible to win the $25,000 grand prize package.
+Kayak division participants are eligible to win the 25% of all Ticket sales grand prize package.

 All participants possessing a SALMON-A-RAMA ticket are eligible for the perch division.